briandconnelly/envvar/cran-comments.md

 This is a resubmission.
 I've made the following changes since my previous submission:

 * Documentation for functions with no return value has been update to explicitly state this
-* For examples that may fail in some instances, replace \dontrun with \donttest
+* Replaced all instances of \dontrun with \donttest in examples
 * I have NOT added any references to the package description, as there are none

 ## R CMD check results